Types of licences available

 Boston borough council regulates the maximum fares charged for journeys in hackney carriages ONLY.
 Fares for private hire bookings are not regulated and should be agreed at the time of booking.
 An example of the current tariff sheet is shown in related documents listed below.

-Every licensed vehicle will display a plate in a visible position on the rear of the vehicle.
+Every licensed vehicle will display a plate in a visible position below window level on the rear of the vehicle.

 The council produce their own licensed vehicle plates that identifies the licence number, vehicle make/model, number of passengers it can carry and an expiry date.